CheeseCake87/CheeseCake87/markdown/2023-08-08_i-got-carried-away-with-using-python-to-commit-my-obsidian-vault-to-github.md

 A big missing thing from this solution is the ability to use other python libraries, to extend the functionality beyond the python standard library.
 Maybe it would be a good idea to bake in a virtual environment with some setup and checks?
-The purpose of the plugin is to create a python entry point possible, so I suppose that would be up to whoever uses it.
+The purpose of the plugin was to create a python entry point, which it does.

 The Beauty of this solution for me is that the main.py file follows the vault around in my commit to GitHub use case.